 The camera here faces one of the bears' favorite places - the pool.
 The bears use this area to swim, play, and spar with each other.
 Keepers place enrichment items in various floating devices like PVC tubes and recycled fire hoses.
 The bears are well adapted to withstand the cold, so you might even see them splashing around, when we wouldn’t even think of taking a dip!

 All born in 2017, our 2 sets of brother bears come to us from Alaska.
-Though we call them all Grizzlies, two of the brothers are true grizzlies and the other two are considered brown bears.
-The cubs came to us as orphans because unfortunately, their mothers were dispatched due to being “problematic” bears.
+Though we call them all grizzlies, two of the brothers are true grizzlies and the other two are considered brown bears.
+The cubs came to us as orphans because unfortunately, their mothers were euthanized due to being “problematic” bears.
 Oakland Zoo was able to serve as a forever home for these young bears who would not have otherwise survived in the wild.

 Brother to Rubicon and our water boy.
-If you see a lone bear playing in the pool, a puddle, or a sprinkler it’s probably him.
+If you see a lone bear playing in the pool, a puddle, or a sprinkler it’s probably Kenai.
 He is also the darkest of our brown bears, and maintains this darker coloration throughout the year.
-He enjoys all kinds of enrichment, but lets us know when he thinks something is too difficult, because he will break it to get to the treats inside!
+Kenai enjoys all kinds of enrichment, but lets us know when he thinks something is too difficult, because he will break it to get to the treats inside!

-The Grizzly bear is the focal point of the California Trail and of the California state flag.
+The grizzly bear is the focal point of the California Trail and of the California state flag.
 However, their place on the flag is now purely symbolic, as they were hunted to extinction in the state 100 years ago.
 Today the bears you see in California are American black bears.
 These bears, like the grizzlies of the North, face the same problem: human-wildlife conflict.